nguyensjsu/sp22-202-the-architects/member-journals/journal_devansh.md

         - By applying a strict pull request review policy in week 4, we were able to keep the code in master clean and almost bug-free.
         - We had productive meetings for bug bash but we displayed courage in prioritizing the most essential bugs.
     - ### Feedback
         - Everyone was supportive in the team.
+Great team work was able to resolve major bugs and work on several fronts in parallel.